oye-bobs/oye-bobs.github.io/HNGINTERNSHIP/readme.md

-This Folder contains detais about my HNG Internship Program.
+This Folder contains details about my HNG Internship Program.